 This TOE can come with both crypto co-processors accessible, or with a blocked SCP or with a blocked Crypto2304T, or with both crypto co-processors blocked.
 The blocking depends on the customer demands prior to the production of the hardware.
 In case the SCP is blocked, no AES and 3DES computation supported by hardware is possible.
-In case the Crypto2304T is blocked, no RSA and EC computation supported by hardware is possible.
+In case the Crypto2304T is blocked, no RSA and EC computation, and consequently no Base Library or software using the Toolbox, supported by hardware is possible.
 The use of the SHA-2 library is also possible with both crypto coprocessors blocked.
 No accessibility of the deselected cryptographic co-processors is without impact on any other security policy of the TOE; it is exactly equivalent to the situation where the user decides just not to use the cryptographic co-processors.
-End of note.